-Date: Name of person conducting the investigation: Employee (or non-employee) name: Occupation (if non- employee, why they were in the workplace): Location where employee worked (or non-employee was present in the workplace): Date investigation was initiated: Was COVID-19 test offered?
-Name(s) of staff involved in the investigation: Date and time the COVID-19 case was last present in the workplace: Date of the positive or negative test and/or diagnosis: Date the case first had one or more COVID-19 symptoms: Information received regarding COVID-19 test results and onset of symptoms (attach documentation): Results of the evaluation of the COVID-19 case and all locations at the workplace that may have been visited by the COVID-19 case during the high-risk exposure period, and who may have been exposed (attach additional information): Notice given (within one busines case) of the potential COVID-19 t reveal any personal ident ifying information of the COVID-19 All employees who may have Date: had COVID-19 exposure and their authorized Names of employees that were notified:
+Date: Name of person conducting g the investigation: Employee (or non-employee) name: Occupation (if non- employee, why they were in the workplace): Location where employee worked (or non-employee was present in the workplace): Date investigation was initiated: Was COVID-19 test offered?
+Name(s) of staff involved in the investigation: Date and time the COVID-19 case was last present in the workplace: Date of the positive or negative test and/or diagnosis: Date the case first had one or more COVID-19 symptoms: Information received regarding COVID-19 test results and onset of symptoms (attach documentation): Results of the evaluation of the COVID-19 case and all locations at the workplace that may have been visited by the COVID-19 case during the high-risk exposure period, and who may have been exposed (attach additional information): Notice given (within one busine ss day, in a way that does no ifying information of the COVID-19 case) of the potential COVID-1 9 exposure to: Date: All employees who may have had COVID-19 exposure and Names of employees that their authorized were notified:

 representatives.

 Independent contractors and Date:

 other employers present at the Names of individuals

 workplace during the high- that were notified:

 risk exposure period.

 What were the workplace What could be done to reduce exposure to COVID-19?

 conditions that could have

 contributed to the risk of

 COVID-19 exposure?

 Was the local health Date:

-department notified?
+denantment notified?

-Number
+Number 40